I4mG-r00t/G-r00t-C2/README.md

         Test the encryption and decryption functions separately to confirm they work correctly.
         Simulate command exchanges, ensuring that commands are encrypted by the server, decrypted by the agent, and that responses follow the same path securely.

-## Step 4: Implement Telegram as an Additional Channel
+## Implement Telegram as an Additional Channel

 Since Telegram’s API is JSON-based, integrating it with a C agent is more complex.
 You could either: